James MacSparran: Career

 His chief work is entitled America Dissected: being a Full and True Account of the American Colonies, Dublin, 1753.
 It consists of three letters addressed respectively to the Hon.
 Colonel Henry Cary, his cousin the Rev. Paul Limrick, and William Stevenson, and was published to warn 'unsteady people' against emigrating to America on account of bad climate, bad money, danger from enemies, pestilent heresies, and the like.
-This curious work, which is among the scarcest of Americana, was reprinted in an appendix to Wilkins Updike's History of the Episcopal Church in Narragansett, New York City, 1847, with portraits of Macsparran and his wife.
-Mac Sparran likewise published several sermons, which are also very scarce.
+This curious work, which is among the scarcest of Americana, was reprinted in an appendix to Wilkins Updike's History of the Episcopal Church in Narragansett, New York City, 1847, with portraits of MacSparran and his wife.
+MacSparran likewise published several sermons, which are also very scarce.
 He contemplated printing an extended history of the colonies, especially of New England, but of this no trace could be found among his papers.

 Death

-Mac Sparran died at his house in South Kingston, Rhode Island, on 1 Dec.
-1757, and was buried on 6 Dec. under the altar in St. Paul's, Narragansett.
-On 22 May 1722 he married Hannah, daughter of William Gardiner of Boston Neck, Narragansett.
-She died in London of smallpox on 24 June 1755, and was buried in Broadway Chapel burying-yard in Westminster, leaving no issue.
+MacSparran died at his house in South Kingston, Rhode Island, on 1 Dec 1757, and was buried on 6 Dec under the altar of St. Paul's Church, North Kingstown.
+The church was moved to Wickford in the year 1800 and the site of the church is now known as the Platform Cemetery on Shermantown Road.
+There is an obelisk marking MacSparran's grave.
+His wife died in London of smallpox on 24 June 1755, and was buried in Broadway Chapel burying-yard in Westminster, leaving no issue.

 He was inducted into the Rhode Island Heritage Hall of Fame in 1998.